Alphabetical Plant Listing

 • Hellebore is a member of the buttercup family of flowering plants, Ranunculaceae, which also includes monkshood, delphinium, and anemone.

-• Hellebores are compact, slow-growing perennials, typically growing 12-24 in. tall (30-60 cm) and 12-48 in. wide (30-120 cm) depending on species.
+• Hellebores are compact, slow-growing perennials, typically growing 12-24 in. tall (30-60 cm) and 12-48 in. wide (30-120 cm), depending on species.
 They will spread in the garden via self-seeding.

 • Most Hellebores perform best in partial shade in fertile, humus-rich, neutral to alkaline soils that are moist but well-drained.
-Some will also grow in sun, others in deep shade.
+Some will also grow in the sun, others in deep shade.
 A site sheltered from strong, cold winds is best.

 • Easy to grow, Hellebore is a welcomed addition to shady borders, containers, under trees or large shrubs, and woodland gardens.
 Rather than let these charming beauties lonesomely bloom in a bare patch, give them companion plants and layer your plantings for maximum drama.
 Learn how to extend the season of interest of your borders.